mark-rushakoff/cf-interface/README.md

 # Cf::Interface

 This gem is intended to be used as a single point of contact for inter-component communication in Cloud Foundry.
+Instead of transmitting hashes with arbitrary keys and values, you work with first-class objects that do not expose implementation details of inter-component communication.

 ("Component" in this README refers to a backend component such as Cloud Controller, DEA, or Health Manager.)